 An injury to the brachial plexus can leave your child injured for life.
 If you suspect that your child’s injury resulted from medical malpractice, the New York Brachial Plexus lawyers at Rheingold Giuffra Ruffo Plotkin & Hellman LLP are here to help you explore your legal options.
-We have the skill and resources to handle the most complex and difficult birth injury lawsuits.
+We have the skills and resources to handle the most complex and difficult birth injury lawsuits.

 Contact us today to speak with an experienced New York birth injury law firm.